Terms and Conditions

 5. Email information

 5.1.
-Email is managed and stored on Google and EU hosting providers.
+Email is managed and stored on Google Drive, Microsoft OneDrive and EU hosting providers.

 5.2.
-FME email is managed and stored on Google and EU hosting providers.
+LOP email is managed and stored on Google and EU hosting providers.

 6. Electronic document storage